 In addition to leading Social Velocity, she writes and speaks extensively about moving the nonprofit sector and the philanthropy that funds it to become more effective at creating social change.
-Author of the popular Social Velocity blog, Nell has also contributed to the Center for Effective Philanthropy blog, the Grantmakers for Effective Organizations blog, the Huffington Post Impact blog, the Foundation Center blog, CausePlanet, Fundraising Success Magazine, the Philanthropy 2173 blog, the About.com Nonprofit blog, and the Chronicle of Philanthropy’s Mission:Innovation blog.
+Author of the popular Social Velocity blog, Nell has also contributed to the Center for Effective Philanthropy blog, the Grantmakers for Effective Organizations blog, the Huffington Post Impact blog, the Foundation Center blog, CausePlanet, Fundraising Success Magazine, the Philanthropy 2173 blog, the About.com Nonprofit blog, and the Chronicle of Philanthropy blog.
 She is the author of The Strategic Management of Charter Schools: Frameworks and Tools for Educational Entrepreneurs (2011, Harvard Education Press).
-Nell is also a member of the national Leap Ambassadors Community, a network of over 70 nonprofit thought leaders and practitioners working to create a high performing nonprofit sector.
+Nell is also a member of the national Leap Ambassadors Community, a network of over 100 nonprofit thought leaders and practitioners working to create a high performing nonprofit sector.

 Prior to Social Velocity, Nell transformed the fundraising and marketing functions at KLRU, Austin’s PBS (public broadcasting) station.
 She raised $5 million annually, led a team of 15 marketing and fundraising professionals, and helped lead the station’s strategic planning process.
 She conceived, secured funding for and implemented a new development plan which increased annual revenue by $1.6 million, with double or triple-digit percentage growth in major gifts, membership, corporate support and online giving.
 These accomplishments led KLRU to 5 national PBS Awards for fundraising excellence.